Carrion Plant &

 • Key Plant Features

-Stapelia gigantea is a spineless stem succulent that resembles a cactus; can grow up to 2 feet tall and may form big clumps when growing up to 3 feet wide.
+Stapelia gigantea is a spineless stem succulent that resembles a cactus; it can grow up to 2 feet tall and may form big clumps when growing up to 3 feet wide.
 These thick, fleshy stems are ribbed and have a green coloration, with some variations in shades.

 The Carrion has Huge Flowers